Alemu2502/alx-low_level_programming/README.md

 # Overview

-This repository is part of the ALX System Engineering and DevOps curriculum.
+This repository is part of the alx-low_level_programming.
 It includes various exercises and projects that cover essential concepts and skills in C programming, including debugging, dynamic memory allocation, linked lists, pointers, bit manipulation, recursion, preprocessors, hash tables, variadic functions, structures, and more.

 # Features